 The estimate of the international investment position relates to total net asset values attributable to investing companies, that is, book values of fixed assets less accumulated depreciation provisions plus current assets less current liabilities.
 The book values of direct investments are likely to be less than the values at written down replacement cost and less than the market values.
 There are no official estimates of the market value of UK direct investment assets and liabilities.
 However, research by Cliff Pratten (Department of Applied Economics, University of Cambridge) indicated that, on certain assumptions, the market value of UK direct investments abroad at end-1989 might be about double their book value, while the market value of foreign direct investment in the UK might be just under double their book values at the same point of time.
-However there are considerable uncertainties in making such estimates.
+However, there are considerable uncertainties in making such estimates.

 The comparison between transactions in the balance of payments account and changes in total assets and liabilities is not affected by allowances for depreciation of fixed assets as charged to the profit and loss account; such allowances are deducted before arriving at the earnings included in the current account, and the provision for depreciation is regarded as maintaining the total book value of the existing assets.
-Similarly, the comparison is unaffected by the treatment of reinvested earnings from direct investments, since these appear both in the current account as earnings and in the financial account as a flow of capital adding to the stock of assets.
 However, the values are affected by the treatment applied in their consolidated accounts by UK companies to value newly acquired foreign companies.
 Under both merger and acquisition accounting the increase in the net book value can be less than the net investment to complete the acquisition.
 The difference represents goodwill and the other costs associated with the transaction that is written off directly against reserves.